zenml-io/zenml/docs/book/developer-guide/advanced-concepts/step-fixtures.md

 ## Step Contexts

 The `StepContext` provides additional context inside a step function.
-It can be used to access artifacts, materializers, stack components, and more directly from within the step.
+It can be used to access artifacts, materializers, and stack components directly from within the step.

 ### Defining Steps with Step Contexts